andresgciamtez/ppno/README.md

 - FLS-H local refinement with an evaluation cache.
 - Optional Stage 2 global search with SciPy and PyGMO algorithms.
 - Feasible-solution seeding for metaheuristics.
-- Incremental `.scn` result files for each successful stage or algorithm.
+- `.scn` result files for successful Stage 2 algorithms.
-- Semantic validation for missing entities, invalid catalogs, and option names.
+- Semantic validation for missing entities, invalid pipe sizes, and option names.
 - Multi-encoding support for `.ext` files: UTF-8, UTF-16, CP1252, then Latin-1 fallback.

 ## Installation